ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-what-kind-of-game-is-business.markdown

 The purpose of an Infinite game is to continue playing the game.

 So, this is like Conversations, or Marriage.
-You can't *win* marriage, you just aim to purpetuate it, to keep it going as long as you can and to enjoy doing it.
+You can't *win* marriage, you just aim to perpetuate it, to keep it going as long as you can and to enjoy doing it.

 ## What kind of game is Business